 It may seem irrelevant, but keep in mind that some governments have implemented firewalls with deep-packet inspection.
 Their function is to disable all VPN usage.
 So, with obfuscation, you're immune to their blocks to some extent.

 Like most consumer-grade VPN service providers, IPVanish uses 256-bit AES encryption.
 Originally known as Rijndael, this standard is considered one of the safest options to encrypt data.
 For this reason, it's widely used in government and financial institutions.
 It's simply too complex to be brute-forced by hackers.

 Account authentication is processed with SHA-512 hash functions, scrambling your login information into hashes.
-Because it’s SHA-512, each hash’s size is 512 bits, so it’s a lot to process.
-Cracking such a hash would take an absurd amount of time, making your data safe.
+Because it's SHA-512, each hash's size is 512 bits, so it's a lot to process.
+Replicating such a hash would take an absurd amount of time, making your data safe.

 Their authentication mechanisms also support perfect forward secrecy, meaning that some portion of their encryption system is constantly changing.
-This means that the encryption keys they were using a year ago are slightly different from the encryption keys they’re using now.
+This means that the encryption keys they were using merely an hour ago are slightly different from the encryption keys they're using now.
 So, in the case of a data breach, you can have more peace of mind that your data will remain safe.

 IPVanish has a wide variety of available tunneling protocols.
 You can choose from the following: